Why I find counselling helpful

 Therapy is by no means for the “weak”.
-It is for those who want to conquer their own personal challenges and succeed at life; a life where you can confidently express yourself and be content in your own skin.
+It is for those who want to conquer personal challenges and succeed in life, a life where you can confidently express yourself and be content in your skin.

-Therapy is more than just talking to a friend, you are talking with a professional who is trained to hold you within a space, to really hear you and to be 100 percent present with you as they walk besides you on your personal journey of discovery.
+Therapy is more than just talking to a friend.
+You are talking with a professional trained to hold you within a space, really hear you, and be 100 percent present with you as they walk beside you on your journey of discovery.

-P.S.
-Tip – Therapists are not there to tell you what to do, that’s a definite no no, therapists are there to guide and support you in making a decision that is right for you.
+TIP – Therapists are not there to tell you what to do.
+That’s a definite no-no. Therapists are there to guide and support you in making the right decision for you.

-I know I am not perfect, I see life as a big school where I can learn to grow and challenge myself on a daily basis.
-Therapy encourages me to grow as a person and supports me in reaching new heights in my personal and professional life as I learn to accept the parts of myself that I have neglected or failed to love and discover my strengths and weaknesses that I may have not discovered on my own.
+I know I am not perfect, and I see life as a big school where I can grow and challenge myself daily.
+Therapy encourages me to grow as a person.
+It supports me in reaching new heights in my personal and professional life as I learn to accept the parts of myself that I have neglected or failed to love and discover my strengths and weaknesses that I may not have found on my own.

-So yes, therapy comes down to strength.
-Strength to recognise that it is ok to ask for help and the strength to acknowledge that you need support.
-We are not super human it is not easy to manage all components that make up our lives, whether it be intimate relationships, friendships, career, spirituality, finance, family … you get my point 🙂
+So yes, therapy comes down to strength – strength to recognise that it is ok to ask for help and acknowledge that you need support.
+We are not superhuman.
+It is not easy to manage all components that make up our lives, whether intimate relationships, friendships, career, spirituality, finance, or family; you get my point.

-Counselling is not just for those who are struggling to manage life’s challenges… Counselling is about maintaining well-being and keeping your emotional hygiene in check.
-According to the World Health Organisation “Mental health is defined as a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community”
+Counselling is not just for those struggling to manage life’s challenges.
+Counselling is about maintaining well-being and keeping your emotional hygiene in check.
+According to the World Health Organisation, “Mental health is defined as a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and can make a contribution to her or his community.”

-This definition really encapsulates how difficult it is to achieve optimal mental health on a daily basis.
-Mental health issues are on the rise and I wonder if it is because we are not talking enough?
-I encourage you to define mental health in your own words and ask yourself what are you doing to prioritise you and your mental health?
+This definition encapsulates how difficult it is to achieve optimal mental health daily.
+Mental health issues are on the rise, and I wonder if it is because we are not talking enough?
+I encourage you to define mental health in your own words and ask yourself what you are doing to prioritise your mental health?